 The headline for last year’s Top 25 Refrigerated Foods Processors Report read, “Refrigerated Foods to Reign Supreme in 2020”.
 In no other year than 2020 could a headline that bold be an understatement.
-The pandemic skyrocketed refrigerated food sales to more than $973 billion and year-over-year growth of about 11%, according to statistics by Nielsen and the National Frozen & Refrigerated Foods Association (NFRA).
+The pandemic skyrocketed refrigerated food sales, with a total of $82 billion and year-over-year growth of 13.3%, according to statistics by Nielsen and the National Frozen & Refrigerated Foods Association (NFRA).
 That momentum is still high as we start 2021, and while sales aren’t expected to be as off-the-charts as 2020, they will still be exceptional as that peak gradually drifts closer to the norm.

 Overall drivers of growth can be traced back to pandemic shopping, and more product variety of refrigerated foods created by the increased use of high-pressure processing (HPP) for items like fresh salsas, dips, spreads, juices and more.
 Also, with foodservice essentially out of commission for most of 2020, cold foods processors focused more on product innovation and speed to market for new items, while making room on store shelves by eliminating underperforming SKUs.